Performance of linear solvers in tensor-train format on current multicore architectures: Performance of algorithmic building blocks

-Here, we show the effect of the different building block optimizations introduced in \autoref{sec:building_blocks}.
-All experiments run on a single CPU socket of an AMD EPYC 7773X (``Zen 3 V-Cache'') with 64~cores\footnote{We also obtain qualitatively similar results on a 16-core Intel Xeon Gold 6246.} and use the Intel~oneMKL\cite{IntelOneMKL}\footnote{With the workaround from \url{https://danieldk.eu/Posts/2020-08-31-MKL-Zen.html}.} as underlying BLAS / LAPACK library.
-We use the Q-less TSQR implementation discussed in \cite{RoehrigZoellner2022}.
+Here, we show experiments on a single CPU socket of an AMD EPYC 7773X (``Zen 3 V-Cache'') with 64~cores and the Intel~oneMKL \citep{IntelOneMKL} as underlying BLAS / LAPACK library.\footnote{We also obtain qualitatively similar results on a 16-core Intel Xeon Gold 6246.
+We use a workaround for running Intel~oneMKL on AMD hardware defining the function \textsf{mkl\_serv\_intel\_cpu\_true} as discussed in \url{https://danieldk.eu/Posts/2020-08-31-MKL-Zen.html}.} We use the Q-less TSQR implementation discussed in \cite{RoehrigZoellner2022}.

-In \autoref{fig:axpby}, we illustrate timings for different variants of implementing tensor-train axpby+trunc (addition with subsequent truncation).
-We observe a significant improvement through replacing SVDs and pivoted QR decompositions by a fast Q-less TSQR implementation: for the SVD sweep only, this reduces runtime by approximately a factor of two, overall speedup is about three.
+\autoref{fig:axpby} shows timings for different variants of the TT-axpby+trunc operation.
+We observe significant speedup through replacing SVDs and pivoted QR decompositions by a fast Q-less TSQR implementation: For the QR orthogonalization sweep alone, the runtime improves by a factor of ${\sim}4.5$ for the largest case (difference between colored an black lines).
+For the subsequent SVD sweep, the runtime improves by a factor of ${\sim}2.5$.
+Overall speedup is about ${\sim}3.5$.
 We only see a small effect through reusing the orthogonality in the example here.
 It uses random tensor-trains as inputs, so the rank of the result is the sum of the individual ranks.
 In practice, e.g., for the Arnoldi iteration or for calculating the residual in AMEn, the rank of the resulting tensor-train is often smaller which leads to less work in the SVD sweep and thus a bigger effect through reusing orthogonalities in the preceding QR sweep.